luhirsch/mavic-2026-solution/README.md

 ## Installation

+Major requirements:
-DINOv3 weights can be downloaded from the [official repo](https://github.com/facebookresearch/dinov3).
-DINOv3 requires a recent PyTorch version, this project uses PyTorch 2.6.
+ - PyTorch: DINOv3 requires a recent PyTorch version, this project uses PyTorch 2.6.
+ - DINOv3 weights: DINOv3 weights can be downloaded from the [official repo](https://github.com/facebookresearch/dinov3).
-`peft` is a [parameter efficient fine tuning](https://github.com/huggingface/peft) library used for the LoRA fine tuning of the DINOv3 backbone.
+ - LoRA Finetuning: `peft` is a [parameter efficient fine tuning](https://github.com/huggingface/peft) library used for the LoRA fine tuning of the DINOv3 backbone.

 Requirements can be installed with `pip`: